coreinfrastructure/best-practices-badge/background.md

 emphasizes using
-a very experienced team of just a few security conscious individuals, writing it from scratch to be secure (and in particular resistant to buffer overflows), and an architecture that involves running as a set of daemons each performing a different set of tasks (facilitating a &#8220;least privilege&#8221; approach that can be easily contained further using chroot or virtual containers).
+a very experienced team of just a few security conscious individuals, writing it from scratch to be secure (and in particular resistant to buffer overflows), and developing an architecture that runs a set of daemons each performing a different set of tasks (facilitating a &#8220;least privilege&#8221; approach that can be easily further contained by using chroot or virtual containers).
 Postfix is implemented using a safe subset of C and POSIX, combined with an
 <a href="https://en.wikipedia.org/wiki/Postfix_%28software%29#Implementation">abstraction layer that creates safe alternatives</a>.
 For example, it has a &#8220;vstring&#8221; primitive to help resist